sapio-dwelch/utils/README.md

 ### Building ###
 Build with plain old `ant`.
 This will create a runnable jar ``VoltSteeringDumper.jar`` in the ``target`` directory.

+### A Note on 32-bit Drivers ###
+Since the utilities make use of a 32-bit J2534 driver, a 32-bit JRE is required to make use of them.
+Using a 64-bit JRE will result in an ``UnsatisfiedLinkError`` when trying to use the driver.

 ## Open Source Code ##
 These utilities make use of the Rom Raider Java API for J2534 (slightly modified).
 Source code is found in the `com.romraider` package.
 The RomRaider project can be found at <https://github.com/RomRaider/RomRaider>.